Pesticide Safety Education for Pacific Island Educators and Stakeholders

 Improper calibration is a historical problem.
 This can lead to misapplication of pesticides and significant cost to growers.

 Changes to the federal WPS focus on reducing pesticide exposure.
 Exposure reduction is critical to human health of pesticide applicators (handlers) and those who work in areas treated with pesticides.
-Training health care professionals in rural health clinics will provide a trusted source for workers with potential pesticide exposure and reliable source for respirator fit testing.
+Training health care professionals in rural health clinics will provide a trusted source for workers with potential pesticide exposure and a reliable source for respirator fit testing.

 Project Objectives: